Azure/acs-engine/docs/acsengine.md

 ## Usage

 `acs-engine` reads a JSON [cluster definition](../clusterdefinition.md) and generates a number of files that may be submitted to Azure Resource Manager (ARM).
-The possible outputs include:
+The generated files include:

 1. **apimodel.json**: is an expanded version of the cluster definition provided to the generate command.
 All default or computed values will be expanded during the generate phase.
 2. **azuredeploy.json**: represents a complete description of all Azure resources required to fulfill the cluster definition from `apimodel.json`.